 • Privacy and Flexibility.
 One of the issues that impedes the adoption of third-party detection is privacy, e.g., ISPs usually do not disclose their peering policies.
 Similarly, operators are sometimes reluctant to adopt mitigation services requiring other organizations to announce their prefixes or tunnel their traffic.
 ARTEMIS offers full privacy for detection and the option to achieve self-operated mitigation.
 Another factor affecting willingness to externalize mitigation is cost.
 Trade-offs between cost, privacy, and risk may be evaluated differently by the same organization for distinct prefixes they own.
-Due to the availability of local private information and its fully automated approach, ARTEMIS offers the flexibility to customize mitigation (e.g., self-operated or third-party-assisted) per prefix and per attack class.
+Leveraging the availability of local private information and its fully automated approach, ARTEMIS offers the flexibility to customize mitigation (e.g., self-operated or third-party-assisted) per prefix and per attack class.

-The ARTEMIS approach relies on two key observations: (i) today's public BGP monitoring infrastructure (such as RouteViews [25] and RIPE RIS [26]) is much more advanced than when previous solutions for BGP hijacking detection were proposed, making it a valuable resource - available to anybody - for comprehensive live monitoring of the Internet control plane; (ii) shifting from a third-party perspective to a self-operated approach enables us to effectively address the long-standing and persistent issues undermining the state of the art in BGP hijacking defense approaches.
+The ARTEMIS approach relies on two key observations: (i) today's public BGP monitoring infrastructure (such as RouteViews [13] and RIPE RIS [12]) is much more advanced than when previous solutions for BGP hijacking detection were proposed, making it a valuable resource for comprehensive, live monitoring of the Internet control plane that is available to anybody; (ii) shifting from a third-party perspective to a self-operated approach enables us to effectively address the long-standing and persistent issues undermining the state of the art in BGP hijacking defense approaches.

-In this work, we first define our threat model and propose a novel attack taxonomy used throughout the paper (§ II).
-We investigate the visibility and impact of different hijacking types in § IV, and then describe the ARTEMIS detection (§ V) and mitigation (§ VI) approach.
-We evaluate our design decisions through simulations and analysis of real-world Internet control-plane measurements (§ III,§ IV,§ V,§ VI).
-Furthermore, the ARTEMIS approach is immediately deployable today: we build a prototype system implementing our approach, and we show its effectiveness through experiments on the real Internet (§ VII).
-Finally, we provide an extensive background on the state of the art, both in terms of practical experience (by conducting a survey among operators and referring to reported events; § VIII-A) and related literature (§ VIII-B).
+In this work, we first define our threat model and propose a novel attack taxonomy used throughout the paper ( $\S$ 2).
+We investigate the visibility (from the public monitoring infrastructure $\S$ 3) and impact of different hijacking types in $\S$ 4, and then design the ARTEMIS detection ( $\S$ 5) and mitigation ( $\S$ 6) approach.
+We evaluate our design decisions through simulations and analysis of real-world Internet control-plane measurements ( $\S$ 3, $\S$ 4, $\S$ 5, $\S$ 6).
+Furthermore, the ARTEMIS approach is immediately deployable today: we build a prototype system implementing our approach, and we show its effectiveness through experiments on the real Internet ( $\S$ 7).
+Finally, we provide an extensive background on the state of the art, both in terms of practical experience (by conducting a survey among operators and referring to reported events; $\S$ 8.1) and related literature ( $\S$ 8.2).

-II.
-THREAT MODEL AND ATTACK TAXONOMY
+2 THREAT MODEL AND ATTACK TAXONOMY